-Teachers know that getting students out of their seats is a great way to keep children engaged and enjoying learning.
-Integrating movement and dance with daily classroom learning is an effective method of keeping students motivated while increasing their activity levels.
-Being active is not necessarily doing set exercises like star jumps and sit ups.
-Through a range of dance activities children can explore their creativity, develop physical strength, agility and stamina and learn through interdisciplinary pedagogy.
+Teachers know, that getting students out of their seats, is a great way to keep children engaged in learning.
+Integrating movement and dance with daily classroom learning, keeps students motivated while increasing their activity levels.

-It can be challenging for teachers at all levels to meet the need for students to develop greater levels of creativity and to be advanced problem solvers.
+It can be challenging for teachers to meet the need of their students.
+However, developing creativity and nurturing sophisticated problem solvers does go hand in hand.

-Here are some ideas for bringing dance into your primary classroom to enhance the learning experience and to build a supportive learning environment.
+Here are some ideas for bringing dance into your primary classroom to enhance creative learning and build a supportive learning environment.

 1. Dance to learn information

-A great place to start, is thinking about ways to support what you already do every day in the classroom and then layering a physical element.
+A great place to start, is thinking about ways to support what you already do every day in the classroom.
+Then layering a physical element.
 When doing spelling, have the students use their body to shape the letters.

 2. Supporting an Active Classroom

-An example would be if they were learning about Magnetism and each station was labelled with a positive or negative force.
+An example would be if they were learning about Magnetism.
+Each station is labelled with a positive or negative force.
 As they moved from one hands-on activity to the next, they are repelled from the last station and drawn towards the new destination.
 Their description of their movement should include use of the Elements of Dance: Time, Space, Dynamics, Relationship.